Postmortem Interval Estimation Using Forensic Approaches

 Postmortem interval (PMI) is the period of time since death occurs till the discovery of dead bodies.
 It is most of the time an estimation rather than a determination.
 It is usually written as a summary of minimum period or with a range estimated and can be given over a period of hours, weeks, months or years.
 In the first 72 hours after death, the forensic pathologist is usually considered to be able to provide a reasonably accurate determination of the time of death based upon the condition of the body itself and such features as the fall in body temperature.
 Beyond this time, there is less medical information with which to correlate PMI.
 So another area of expertise is required to clarify time of death (Dorothy 2007).

 Time of death actually may come in three different forms.
-One is estimated form that is the best guess as determined by forensic pathologist.
+First is estimated form that is the best guess as determined by forensic pathologist.
 Another form is legal death where the time when the body was discovered or pronounced dead and also the time that’s recorded on the death certificate.
 The third one is physiological death where the time at which the victim’s vital functions actually ceased.
 For example, if a serial killer kills a victim in July, but the body isn’t discovered until October, the physiological death took place in July, but the legal death is marked in October.
 The pathologist’s estimated time of death could be July, or even June or August.
 Many deaths are not witnessed by anyone.
 Natural deaths may occur during sleep, and accidental deaths often occur when the victim is alone, and so do suicidal deaths.
 In homicides, the perpetrator typically is the only witness, and even if he checks his watch, he’s not likely to pass on that information to the investigators (Lyle 2004).

 Method To Determine PMI In Dead Body